na-na-hi/renget/archive/chrprompt2.md

 ###KFC
 Q1 : Are you aware of any threats to Clover Guild?
+ >Yes, even if I disregard Alakazam’s hatred of humans, there are several other competent Pokemon who hold a deep distain of humans.
+It would only take a few of them to group up and raid the Glover Guild.
 Q2 : What do you miss the most about your master?
+>His attitude and voice.
+It was always positive and even a little soothing.
 Q3: Who would you say are the most improved guild members in terms if fighting capabilities?
+>It’s hard to say… I only regularly train with Booker.
+Everyone else usually only needs a few pointers before they move on.
+However, during Booker’s rest periods, I spar a little with Sneasel.
+She has been improving quite a bit.
+I mean she was already a competent fighter when I met her, but since then the way she moves and the time she chooses to unleash an attack is far better than what it was.
+She seems to be more thoughtful and more patient.
 Q4: What are the 11 herbs and spices?
+>What are you talking about?

 ###Maxi
 Q1: What was the grossest thing you had to clean up?